Is Your Skin Dehydrated or Dry? Here’s How to Tell and Treat It

-First, in terms of lifestyle factors, the following may contribute to parched skin:
+In terms of lifestyle factors, the following may contribute to dehydrated skin:

 These factors also contribute to greater issues when it comes to your skin, such as developing early signs of aging and dullness.
 Of course, they all pose risks to your overall health, as well.

-When it comes to your diet, Cielo notes that caffeine and other diuretics can compromise your skin’s hydration levels.
+When it comes to your diet, Ruiz notes that caffeine and other diuretics can compromise your skin’s hydration levels.

-Further, she points to a lack of water (go figure!) and a low intake of fruits and veggies as other potential dietary instigators.
+She also points to a lack of water and a low intake of fruits and veggies as other potential dietary instigators of dehydrated skin.

 Your Skincare Routine

-Thankfully, Cielo says you can easily treat dehydrated skin under the right conditions.
+Thankfully, Ruiz says you can easily treat dehydrated skin under the right conditions.

 1. Take an Inside-Out Approach

-- Collagen Pop to lock in moisture while hydrating your entire body
+- Collagen Pop: Locks in moisture while hydrating your entire body

-- Red Carpet to mitigate transepidermal water loss (TEWL)
+- Red Carpet: Helps to mitigate transepidermal water loss (TEWL)

 2. Apply Hydrating Skincare Ingredients